WhisperingChaos/didx/README.md

 # didx
 Configures and starts a 'Docker In Docker' (dind) server container with its own, empty local repository and spins up an associated docker client container.
 Once dind server and client have started, '''didx''' executes one or more scripts/programs within context of the dind client container.

+Note: Although this script usually works, its still under development and hasn't been officially released.
+You've been warned!

 Use didx to create a Docker test environment that's automatically destroyed after all tests successfully complete.
 #####ToC
 [Options](#options)